 The Markthal is located in the east of the city centre in the Laurens district – being marketed as the ‘SoHo of Rotterdam’.
 It is just opposite Rotterdam Blaak station or a 15 minute walk from Rotterdam Central station.
 There is an outdoor market in the square outside and you will also find Rotterdam’s library and the Kubuswoningen (Cube houses) nearby.

-Rotterdam certainly has a different atmosphere to the other historic Randstad cities – its centre was destroyed in World War 2 so it has a more modern metropolis feel.
+Rotterdam certainly has a different atmosphere to the other historic Randstad cities – Amsterdam, The Hague and Utrecht.
+Its centre was destroyed in World War 2 so today it has a more modern metropolis feel.

 Markthal, Ds.
 Jan Scharpstraat 298, 3011 GZ Rotterdam